 Also, thanks to you, our dedicated lay missionaries (ETCs), Andrés and Leonel, are taken care of so they can continue to train families in husbandry and share Gospel of Christ.

 Because of your support, we are hopeful that Chiapas and Tabasco will be able to lift themselves out of physical and spiritually poverty and start a new path towards self-sustainability.

-Relief from Rising Rivers in Chiapas and Tabasco, Mexico
+Relief from Rising Rivers

 In November of 2020, Storm Eta swelled rivers causing landslides and floods in the states of Chiapas and Tabasco in southern Mexico.
 On November 5th, Andres Hernandez, a local evangelizer, welcomed 30 displaced people into his home and sheltered them from further harm.
 37 people under one small roof!
 What a beautiful testament to love thy neighbor.
 CWM partnered with Arch Bishop Fabio Martinez Castillo to send food relief to help feed these 30 refuges and others throughout the seven affected municipalities of Chiapas.

 We, the Santa Cruz Community families, thank Catholic World Mission for the support received in this community.
 God bless your efforts to be in solidarity with us.
 Thank you so much.